 - Identifying suspicious activity: Regular checking of your credit report can also help you identify suspicious activity, such as a credit inquiry from an unknown lender or an account you did not open.

 It’s important to note that you can get your credit report for free once per year from the three major credit bureaus at annualcreditreport.com.
-You can also check your credit score for free regularly.
+You can also check your credit score for free regularly using our tool.

 2. Be aware of the warning signs of identity theft